LYNCH·LLP

 • What is Jonathan Michael Skrzycki's overall allowance rate?

-• Do allowance rates differ across his art units?
+• Is the allowance rate the same across all his art units?

 ◈ RESPONDING TO AN OFFICE ACTION